 Day 3: We’ll depart very early this morning to catch the early train for our full day trip to Machu Picchu.
 From the train we’ll see Torrent Duck and possibly White-capped Dipper on the Urubamba River, and on arrival we’ll meet our local guide and board a bus for the short ride to the ruins, situated on a high ridge with spectacular views of the Urubamba River below.
-Our English-speaking guide will tell us about the geological and human history of the region as we spend a couple hours slowly walking through the ruins, all the while watching for White-tipped Swifts overhead, looking for Inca Wren in the bamboo on the fringes of the ruins, and keeping an eye out for Northern Mountain Viscachas and Stenocercus lizards on the ruins themselves.
+Our English-speaking guide will tell us about the geological and human history of the region as we spend a few hours slowly walking through the ruins, all the while watching for White-tipped Swifts overhead, looking for Inca Wren in the bamboo on the fringes of the ruins, and keeping an eye out for Northern Mountain Viscachas and Stenocercus lizards on the ruins themselves.
 After lunch, we’ll do some birding along the Urubamba River and have a brief opportunity to visit the gift shops before our late afternoon return train.
 Night in Ollantaytambo.

 Day 4: We’ll depart by bus for the trip to the eastern slope of the Andes.
 We’ll make several stops as we climb over a couple of interior ridges and traverse some drier intermontane valleys before arriving at the last Andean pass, Acjanaco.
 Some birds we’ll likely see along the way include Mountain Caracara, Andean Flicker, Slender-billed Miner, and Mourning, Peruvian, and Ash-breasted Sierra-Finches.
 Diversity increases as the habitats become moister and denser, with the endemic Creamy-crested Spinetail and very local Chestnut-breasted Mountain-Finch possible.
 Near the pass we’ll look for flocks in the patches of the humid treeline forest in hopes of encountering Scarlet-bellied Mountain-Tanager, Golden-collared Tanager, White-browed Conebill, and Black-throated and Moustached Flowerpiercers.
 We’ll look particularly for Line-fronted and Scribble-tailed Canasteros, local species found only at high elevation at or above treeline.
 As we descend the eastern slope of the Andes to our accommodations at 9400 feet, the forest becomes more continuous.
 The vast array of birds here includes White-collared Jay and Mountain Cacique, and we’ll hope to see mixed flocks of tanagers, flycatchers, and furnariids.
 In the evening we’ll go to a favourite spot where we’ve had good luck finding Swallow-tailed Nightjar.
 Night at Wayqecha Birding Lodge.

 Day 6: We’ll spend the bulk of this day making stops along the road, starting in the high elevation cloud forests below our lodge at 9400 feet down to our next lodge at 4600 feet.
-Lower down, as we walk along this little-traveled road, we’ll keep an eye out for Masked Trogon, Crimson-mantled Woodpecker, Slaty-backed Chat-Tyrant, White-winged Black-Tyrant, Inca Flycatcher, Blue-banded Toucanet, Chestnut-bellied Mountain-Tanager, and a wide variety of other hummingbirds, flycatchers, and tanagers.
+Lower down, as we walk along this little-traveled road, we’ll keep an eye out for Masked Trogon, Crimson-mantled Woodpecker, Slaty-backed Chat-Tyrant, Inca Flycatcher, Blue-banded Toucanet, and a wide variety of other hummingbirds, flycatchers, and tanagers.
 The list of possible birds is all but overwhelming, and perhaps equally exciting are the myriad butterflies that come to seeps, puddles, and flowers.
 Lush, cloud-forest vegetation with flowers such as wild nasturtiums, fuchsias, and Bomarea (all attractive to hummingbirds) as well as fabulous vistas of undisturbed forest will make our day’s journey down the Manu Road memorable.
 Night in San Pedro.

 Day 8: After a pre-dawn breakfast we’ll reluctantly leave our lodge and spend the day birding slowly down to Pillcopata at 1800 feet.
 We’ll pay special attention to the stretch between 4500 and 2500 feet, which has relatively untouched forest, a rarity in the Andes as the climate is ideal for raising cash crops such as tea, coffee, and coca.
-In the past we’ve seen many species restricted to this upper tropical zone, including Peruvian Piedtail, Versicolored Barbet, Ornate Antwren, Cinnamon-faced Tyrannulet, Ornate Flycatcher, Black-backed Tody-Flycatcher, and Chestnut-breasted Wren.
+In the past we’ve seen many species restricted to this upper tropical zone, including Peruvian Piedtail, Versicolored Barbet, Ornate Stipplethroat, Cinnamon-faced Tyrannulet, Ornate Flycatcher, Black-backed Tody-Flycatcher, and Chestnut-breasted Wren.
 On one stretch of the road we’ll search for a still undescribed new species of “tanager” first documented on our tours in 2000 and 2003.
 We’ll arrive at our next lodge with plenty of time to settle in before some late afternoon birding close to our rooms.
 Night at Villa Carmen.

 Day 11: We’ll have final early morning at our Villa Carmen lodge, perhaps watching a morning flight of macaws or even making an attempt at pre-dawn owling.
 We’ll then retrace our path back up the Kosñipata Valley with possible short stops as we spot activity that catches our eyes or ears.
 After a picnic lunch at Acjanaco Pass we’ll continue on to Cusco.
 Night in Cusco.